Information Loss and Disparate Effects in Network Embeddings: Background

-Following \cite{davison2023asymptotics}, we consider the general node embedding algorithm shown in Algorithm~\ref{alg:embedding_generic} for some stochastic sampling scheme of a graph $S$ and edge-wise loss function $\ell$ that depends on the inner products of embeddings.
-Many network embedding algorithms (e.g., node2vec, DeepWalk) are instantiations of this structure, mainly with variations in the sampling scheme $S$.
+Following \cite{davison2023asymptotics}, we consider the general node embedding algorithm shown in Algorithm~\ref{alg:embedding_generic}, which depends on a choice of stochastic subsampling scheme $S$ and edge-wise loss function $\ell$ that depends on the inner products of embeddings.
+Many network embedding algorithms (e.g., node2vec \cite{grover2016node2vec}, DeepWalk \cite{perozzi2014deepwalk}) are instantiations of this structure, mainly with variations in the sampling scheme $S$.

-We study the generic algorithm with the following choice of sampling scheme, loss function, and set of graphons:
+We use the following choice of sampling scheme and loss function: